aloxe/huwindty/src/pages/documentation/cms.md

 You need to specify the branch where the changes will be commited.
 The branch has to exist on your repository otherwise the CMS will return an error.

-If you choose your main branch, all changes that you save in the CMS will be pushed to the main branch and therefore, if [the publication pipeline](https://aloxe.github.io/huwindty/documentation/ci/) is in place, will bedirectly visible on your site.
+If you choose your main branch, all changes that you save in the CMS will be pushed to the main branch and therefore, if [the publication pipeline](https://aloxe.github.io/huwindty/documentation/ci/) is in place, will be directly visible on your site.

 Since Svetlia doesn't yet handle content workflow, it is recommanded to create a secondary branch for edition that can go through editorial workflowthrough a pull request.
 ```
-  branch: ecrire # name of the branch where edits will be pushed
+  branch: edit # name of the branch where edits will be pushed
 ```

 The content shown in the back office will be the one from the edition branch.
 If this branch contains many changes that are not merged into your main branch, the back end might be very different from the public site.{.note}